gcccheng/wugui/cvenglish.md

 - Designed and implemented GitOps workflows using Argo CD, connecting GitHub branches to Kubernetes namespaces for automated deployments.
 Built Helm-based reusable templates and structured repositories for dynamic environments, and implemented RBAC and project isolation for security.
 Worked with development teams to define deployment flows and ensure smooth integration.
 ##### Value Created
 - Established a flexible and automated deployment pipeline aligned with GitOps, enabling developers to deploy code seamlessly across environments.
 Improved deployment speed, consistency, and security, and reduced operational overhead by shifting to self-service workflows.
-#### ★ Automating Patching of Red Hat VM (sole role)
-- The manual patching process for a large-scale Red Hat environment was time-consuming and prone to errors, requiring a more efficient automated solution.
-##### Responsibilities
-- Designed and implemented an Ansible-based workflow with Red Hat Satellite to automate patching.
-##### Value Created
-- Streamlined patching, reduced errors, and improved system uptime and security across the infrastructure.

 #### Infrastructure Standardization and Automation(sole role)
 - The current infrastructure management was manual, inconsistent, and lacked standardization, leading to inefficiencies and errors across different environments.
 ##### Responsibilities